solo-io/workshops/gloo/gloo/README.md

 glooctl get upstream default-echo-v2-80
 ```

-Now that can create a virtual service that routes to two diffrents upstreams but creating the following CRD:
+Now we can route to multiple Upstreams by creating the following Virtual service CRD:

 ```bash
 kubectl apply -f - <<EOF